2013 Qatar Open

 The 2013 Qatar Open (also known as 2013 Qatar ExxonMobil Open for sponsorship reasons) was a men's tennis tournament played on outdoor hard courts.
 It was the 21st edition of the Qatar Open, and part of the ATP World Tour 250 series of the 2013 ATP World Tour.
-It took place at the Khalifa International Tennis and Squash Complex in Doha, Qatar, from December 31, 2012, through January 5, 2013.
+It took place at the Khalifa International Tennis and Squash Complex in Doha, Qatar, from 31 December 2012, through 5 January 2013.
+Second-seeded Richard Gasquet on the singles title.